WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel perspective on prompt-based continual learning by interpreting existing methods through the lens of mixture of experts models.
-We show that contemporary prompt-based continual learning approaches can be viewed as a special case of MoE architectures.
+We demonstrated that contemporary prompt-based continual learning approaches can be viewed as a special case of MoE architectures.
 Building on this insight, we present WAVE++, which shares key conceptual similarities with sparse MoE designs.
-Our framework addresses several challenges in prompt-based continual learning, including suboptimal task identification, sensitivity to distribution shifts, and handling within-task diversity.
-Specifically, we mitigate these issues by employing a cascade voting mechanism for task prediction and using task-specific prompt pools, complemented by label descriptions to enhance continual relation extraction performance.

-Despite these advancements, there remain hurdles to improving the efficiency and effectiveness of WAVE++.
+Our framework addresses several challenges in prompt-based continual learning, including suboptimal task identification, sensitivity to distribution shifts, and difficulties in handling within-task diversity.
+Specifically, we mitigate these issues by employing a cascade voting mechanism for task prediction and using task-specific prompt pools, which are complemented by label descriptions to enhance continual relation extraction performance.
+Despite these advancements, hurdles remain in improving the efficiency and effectiveness of WAVE++.
 Notably, the method heavily depends on the design of prompt pools and experts, suggesting opportunities to refine and optimize these components.
 While our approach attenuates catastrophic forgetting, retaining knowledge of previous tasks remains challenging, echoing issues highlighted in prior studies.
-In particular, if prompt pools are not properly applied during testing, model forgetfulness may reemerge.
-Moreover, although prompt pools enhance the expressiveness of our method, the current prefix-tuning experts are relatively simplistic.
-Future work may explore more sophisticated expert architectures to further strengthen the model.
+In particular, if prompt pools are not properly applied during testing, forgetting can reemerge.
+Moreover, although the prompt pools enhance the expressiveness of our method, the current prefix-tuning experts are relatively simplistic.
+Future work may explore more sophisticated expert architectures to further enhance the model's capabilities.